 Think of the last time you boarded an airplane.
 Most of you felt safe because you know that the airline has undertaken everything possible to reduce the risk of the airplane crashing.
 Why do they do that?
-Because flying is inherently dangerous for people!
+Because flying is inherently risky for people!
 We’re just not made for flying or we would have grown wings.
 Another reason is of course accident costs and loss of reputation.

 It’s the same with events.
-We humans are not made to withstand high sound pressure levels like at a rock concert or fall from height without getting hurt.
+We humans are not made to withstand high sound levels like at a rock concert or fall from height without getting hurt.

 Technical solutions are automatic.
 They don’t need human interaction.